mikebudzynski/apim-lab-2019-ready/readme.md

 ### Generate your API usage

 1. Navigate back to the API Management instance **store-api-...** located in your resource group.
-1. 1.
-Select **APIs** from the menu on the left and navigate to the **Store API, v2**.
+1. Select **APIs** from the menu on the left and navigate to the **Store API, v2**.
-1. Make sure at least 2 minutes have passed since you complete the steps for *Enable logging to Application Insights*.
+1. Make sure at least 2 minutes have passed since you completed the steps in *Enable logging to Application Insights*.
 1. Go to the **Test** tab in the top menu.
 1. Select **GET Product** from the API operations list.
 1. Click **Send** a few times.